Mick Jagger

 Mick Jagger as a young man

-The band went on a European tour, and in 1964, topped the New Musical Express charts with the song "Little Red Rooster."
-Following Oldham's advice, Jagger began writing his own songs, one of which was "The Last Time."
-Their performance of the hit "Satisfaction" thrilled American audiences.
+The band embarked on a European tour and in 1964 hit #1 on the New Musical Express charts with "Little Red Rooster."
+Taking Oldham's advice, Jagger started writing original material, including "The Last Time."
+Their electrifying performance of "Satisfaction" sent American audiences into a frenzy.

 The Rolling Stones – Little Red Rooster